openshift/cluster-dns-operator/README.md

 # Cluster DNS Operator

-Cluster DNS Operator enables [DNS-based Kubernetes Service discovery](https://kubernetes.io/docs/concepts/services-networking/service/#dns) in [OpenShift](https://openshift.io) by managing [CoreDNS](https://coredns.io).
+Cluster DNS Operator deploys and manages [CoreDNS](https://coredns.io) to provide a name resolution service to pods that enables [DNS-based Kubernetes Service discovery](https://kubernetes.io/docs/concepts/services-networking/service/#dns) in [OpenShift](https://openshift.io).

+The operator tries to be useful out of the box by creating a working default deployment based on the cluster's configuration.

 * The default cluster domain is `cluster.local`.
 * Configuration of the CoreDNS [Corefile](https://coredns.io/manual/toc/#configuration) or [kubernetes plugin](https://coredns.io/plugins/kubernetes/) are not yet supported.

-The operator tries to be useful by default.

 ## How it works